OFFIS-mosaik/mosaik/docs/overview.rst

    :alt: mosaik

 At the heart of the mosaik co-simulation architecture sits the mosaik core.
 It provides the basic co-simulation functionality via a set of interconnected modules, the central two being the simulation manager and the scheduler.
 For user interaction with this mosaik core, two APIs are provided.

 The scenario API allows users to set up executable co-simulation scenarios by specifying which simulators are to be used and how they should be parameterized and interconnected.

 The low-level simulator API is used to execute communication between the mosaik core and a connected simulator.
 Most users will not encounter this API directly since several user-friendly high-level language APIs such as the Python API or the Java API are provided that abstract away the low-level communication with the simulator API and are highly recommended to use.
 Only users with special requirements for their API or users that want to connect a new programming language have to use the simulator API directly.

 Additionally, users can also use any of the pre-built simulators that the mosaik ecosystem includes, such as the pandapower simulator.
-A list of available APIs can be found :ref:`here<mosaik-core>`, a list of provided simulators can be found :ref:`here<mosaik-components>`.
+A list of available APIs can be found :doc:`here <mosaik-api/high-level-other-languages>`, a list of provided simulators can be found :ref:`here <mosaik-components>`.